achoum/arduino-tensorflow-decision-forests/README.md

 The project works as follow:

 1. Train and evaluate a model with TF-DF (in python).
-1. Export the model into a compact binary format (converted written in python).
+1. Export the model into a compact binary format (converter written in python).
 1. Store the model data in a `.h` file compatible with the Arduino compiler.
 1. Compile and upload the model data and inference code on an Arduino.
 1. Run the model on the Arduino.